finntonwentworth/typogenetics/README.md

 | &rarr; | &uarr; | C |
 | &rarr; | &darr; | G |
 | &rarr; | &larr; | T |

+### Authors' Note:
+A number of ambiguities present in the original program are given defined behavior in this rendition of the system, listed below.

+**Binding Preference of Single Amino Acid Enzymes** Since the binding preference of an enzyme is determined by the orientation of its first and last element, enzymes which consist of only a single instruction don't have a clearly defined rule for determining their starting base binding preference.
+We have elected to follow the fairly intuitive convention of having this class of enzymes start on 'A', counting their only element as both the first and last fold.
+With both directions facing right, it follows that the enzyme would bind to base 'A' to begin with.

+**Starting Base Position Preference of Enzymes** Hofstadter also fails to define which element the enzyme prefers to bind to when given a selection of options.
+Examples in the book show the first matching element most commonly selected, but this is not an explicitly defined rule.
+As such, the user is given a selection of bases to choose from when there are multiple matching bases in the strand.
+The user may also pass 2 parameters to the program, --Select-random (-s) and --first-matching (-f) which will have enzymes either randomly choose a starting base to begin on each time, or the first matching element of their starting base preference.

 <figure class="image">